iamtoufiq/Mark-13-IsYourBirthday-a-Palindrome/README.md

 This web app checks whether the given date is Palindrome or not and then,

-Congratulates the user
+Congratulates the user,
 If not Palindrome then tells the user from how many days he missed it

 Tech Stack used -

-  HTMl
+HTML
 CSS
-  javaScript
+Javascript